 Us: At Drip, we think people are more than just their email address.
 That’s why we make it possible to section-off each person’s experience with various tags.
 They can be anything from locations, to dates, to choices a person made (or didn’t make).

 You can filter people by one or any number of tags in order to understand their unique experiences better.
-From there, it’s just a matter of finding the perfect message for those particular journeys.
-That way you can pique a customer’s interest at the right time, every time, to continually earn their business.
+And, with Drip’s new Shopper Activity API, you can segment and personalize even deeper.
+Your ecommerce store can now segment people based on brands purchased and items ordered.
+From there on out, it’s just a matter of finding the perfect message for each customer’s particular journey.

 Campaign Monitor: Segmenting is a basic tool in almost any marketing automation platform (the ones worth looking at, anyways).
 But not all segments are created equal.
 In Campaign Monitor, segmentation can only happen within lists and not across them.
 List-based platforms can quickly become a time-suck and will limit understanding of your audience.
 It could even end up costing a pretty penny if you’re charged double when the same person is on two lists.